tagattie/chromium/README.md

 for a list of all known bugs.

 When submitting changes, please adhere to a few guidelines, which comply with upstream Chromium guidelines.
-This hopefully make it easier to upstream our changes if they are ever accepted again and it should make our work useful for other projects like OpenBSD.
+This hopefully will make it easier to upstream our changes if they are ever accepted again and it should make our work useful for other projects like OpenBSD.